hurricanemark/es6-node-express-template/README.md

 ====================================================
 npm install

+npm install -g win-node-env   //for windows IDE
 	create a server/ folder
 	Put bin/ , app.js , and routes/ inside the server/ folder.
 	Rename www, found in bin to www.js
 	Leave public/ folder at your project root.

 Converting to ES6 code
-Converting the generated code to ES6 is a little bit tedious, so I’ll just post the code here and feel free to copy and paste it.
+Converting the generated code to ES6 is a little bit tedious, so Iï¿½ll just post the code here and feel free to copy and paste it.

 Code for bin/www.js:

-Now, because we modified the file structure, our start server script won’t work.
-Here’s what we’ll do to fix it.
+Now, because we modified the file structure, our start server script wonï¿½t work.
+Hereï¿½s what weï¿½ll do to fix it.
 On your package.json file, rename start script to serverfound in a JSON Object called "scripts"

 // package.json
 {